jamieredding/pair-stairs/README.md

 - should expected single character inputs not require enter to be pressed.

 ### persistence
-- save pairings to somewhere
+- save pairings to external service
-- load pairings from somewhere
+- load pairings to external service